Common Concerns When Offshoring and How to Fix Them – Part 1

-Offshoring is a relatively young industry as it has only been around since the 1990’s.
+Offshoring is a relatively young industry as it has only been around since the 1990s.
 However, the impact of this practice on the strategic adaptation and development of multinationals has been both significant and controversial.
-Some corporations gain major competitive advantages from offshoring, and rocket to lead in their respective industry while the others simply get lost in the maze.
+Some corporations gain major competitive advantages from offshoring, and rocket to lead in their respective industries while others simply get lost in the maze.
 In this series, ASW Global will help you identify common concerns when offshoring and how to fix them to conquer this beneficial practice.

-Scenario 1: My company has decided to go offshore but the local staff aren’t very happy.
+Scenario 1: My company has decided to go offshore but the local staff isn’t very happy.
 There are rumours that significantly affect their spirit and productivity.

 Challenges appear even before you actually go offshore.
-Years of outsourcing jobs have left a misconception that when a company goes offshore; they are replacing local staff with cheap labour in a distant country.
+Years of outsourcing jobs have left a misconception that when a company goes offshore; it is replacing local staff with cheap labour in a distant country.
 That’s why your local team feels threatened and does not advocate offshoring.
 Left unmanaged, these rumours can lower your team’s spirit and urge them to leave the company.

 Possible Solution: It is advised to clarify all the confusion and wipe out these rumours, whether it be via email or a town hall meeting, before you recruit the first offshore staff.
 Educate your local staff that the offshore teams are here to help them balance their workload, increase productivity through the division of labour, not to steal their jobs away.
 Indeed, the offshore staff are an integral part of the team in all aspects, except for sharing the same pantry!

 Scenario 2: The laws and regulations here are completely different in our country.
 Legal concerns keep popping up and take all my time while I should have taken care of the business.